Table of Contents

 Refi's range is also pretty small, even with the potential upgrade.
 Forcing you to bunch your team together can be risky against bosses with strong AOE attacks.

-Refi is unfortunately not great for Tower of Pride (not much room in your team to stack multiple buffers) or Tower of Wrath/Jealousy (property damage does not work).
+Refi is unfortunately not great for Tower of Pride (high hit count attackers are not encouraged) or Tower of Wrath/Jealousy (property damage does not work).

-Refi is also not good for PVP, since property damage is very situational, chain damage makes very little difference, and her SP cost upkeep is unaffordable.
+Refi is not good for PVP.
+Property damage is very situational, chain damage makes very little difference, and her SP cost upkeep is unaffordable.
+Her defensive Energy Guard buff is also vastly inferior to Red Hat Rou.
+From an offensive buff perspective, defensive buff perspective, and costume synergy perspective, Red Hat Rou outclasses Refi in every way.

 Conclusion